interlay/interbtc-spec/docs/source/intro/xclaim-architecture.rst

 This module also handles the collateralization rates of Vaults and reacts to exchange rate fluctuations.
 Specifically, it:

-* stores how much collateral each vault provided and how much of that collateral is allocated to interBTC.
+* Stores how much collateral each vault provided and how much of that collateral is allocated to interBTC.
-* tracks the collateralization rate of each vault and triggers measures in case the rate declines, e.g. due to exchange rate fluctuations.
-* triggers, as a last resort, automatic liquidation if a vault falls below the minimum collateralization rate.
+* Triggers, as a last resort, automatic liquidation if a vault falls below the minimum collateralization rate.

 Collateral
 ----------